-We are subject to periodic reporting and other informational requirements of the Exchange Act as applicable to foreign private issuers.
-Accordingly, we are required to file reports, including annual reports on Form 20-F, and other information with the SEC.
+Immediately upon the effectiveness of the registration statement on Form F-1 of which this prospectus forms a part, we will become subject to periodic reporting and other informational requirements of the Exchange Act as applicable to foreign private issuers.
+Accordingly, we will be required to file reports, including annual reports on Form 20-F, and other information with the SEC.